Scroll To Top

 trudestress

-Honee Walker, a 37-year-old Black transgender woman, was killed in a hit-and-run accident in Rochester, N.Y., last Wednesday.
+Honee Daniels, a 37-year-old Black transgender woman, was killed in a hit-and-run accident in Rochester, N.Y., last Wednesday.

 The accident occurred just before midnight.
-Walker was a pedestrian, and the driver who hit her left the scene, TV station WHAM reports.
+Daniels was a pedestrian, and the driver who hit her left the scene, TV station WHAM reports.
 She was pronounced dead soon afterward.

 The driver and vehicle have since been identified, but no arrests have been made, and the accident remains under investigation.

-After the incident, Walker’s family gave her name to media outlets, but some have not corrected their reporting.
-The latest WHAM story, however, states her correct name and refers to her as a "pedestrian" and "victim," with no gender mentioned.
+After the incident, her family gave her name to media outlets as Honee Moffett, but local activists said her name was Honee Daniels.
+Some were slow to correct their reporting, but most have done so now, according to the activists.
+The latest WHAM story refers to her as a "pedestrian" and "victim," with no gender mentioned.

 “The victim identified both publicly and privately as a transgender woman,” says a press release from Blaque/Out Magazine.